eccentricdevotion/TARDIS/siege-mode.md

 ![Siege Cube](images/docs/siegecube.jpg)

-**Note:** the TARDIS Siege Cube block is a huge brown mushroom with the texture on all sides.
-As such it is recommended that players use the [TARDIS-MCP Resource Pack](https://github.com/eccentricdevotion/TARDIS-MCP) so that it looks the part and can be distinguished easily.
+**Note:** the TARDIS Siege Cube block is a CYAN_CONCRETE block (or BROWN_MUSHROOM_BLOCK for older plugin versions) with the texture on all sides.
+As such it is recommended that players use the [TARDIS-Resource-Pack](https://github.com/eccentricdevotion/TARDIS-Resource-Pack) so that it looks the part and can be distinguished easily.